devtron-labs/devtron/docs/setup/install/override-default-devtron-installation-configs.md

 |minioStorage| minio-storage-override-cm| db config for minio|

 Let us take an example to understand how we can override specific values.
-Assuming you want to override annotations and host in the ingress, that means you want to change devtronDexIngress, please copy file [devtron-ingress-override.yaml](https://github.com/devtron-labs/devtron/tree/main/manifests/updates/devtron-ingress-override.yaml).
-This file contains a configmap to modify devtronDexIngress as mentioned above.
+Assuming you want to override annotations and host in the ingress, that means you want to change devtronIngress, please copy file [devtron-ingress-override.yaml](https://github.com/devtron-labs/devtron/tree/main/manifests/updates/devtron-ingress-override.yaml).
+This file contains a configmap to modify devtronIngress as mentioned above.
 Please note the structure of this configmap, data should have key `override` with multiline string as value.

 `apiVersion`, `kind`, `metadata.name` in the multiline string are used to match the object which needs to be modified.
 In this particular case it will look for `apiVersion: extensions/v1beta1`, `kind: Ingress` and `metadata.name: devtron-ingress` and will apply changes mentioned inside `update:` as per the example inside the `metadata:` it will add annotations `owner: app1` and inside `spec.rules.http.host` it will add `http://change-me`.